ntwigs/berrserk/README.md

 ## Why

 I'm not a fan of throwing errors - it breaks the flow of the code.
-Throwing somewhere, catching somewhere else - or hope that someone else is catching it.
+Throwing somewhere, catching somewhere else - or hoping that someone else is catching it.

-However - I am a fan of errors as values.
+However, I am a fan of errors as values.
 Which makes the code a lot easier to read and follow.
 Therefore I always end up writing something similar to `berrserk` in each project to handle my errors as values.

 ## How